 - Including the orientation webinar, reading and scoring applications, and the grant review team discussion, reviewers have reported an average total time commitment of approximately 10-20 hours.

-If you have questions about volunteering, or about our volunteer application, here are the staff people to connect with based on your region:
+If you have questions about volunteering, here are the staff people to connect with based on your region:

 Alaska: Katie Carter (she/her) email@example.com

 Idaho: Steve Martin (he/him) firstname.lastname@example.org